-- Brian Manley, AC Paw
+- Brian Manley, AC PAW

 Every animal control officer we have spoken with over the past several years has stated that they would welcome alternatives to one of the most disturbing aspects of their work, euthanization of healthy dogs and cats.
 The Companion Animal Foster Care And Placement Services program (CAFCAPS) can do just that; offer an alternative of compassion and life.
 In the process of fielding approximately 10,000 phone calls since our inception, it has become clear to us that many people want to "assign" the blame for this ongoing slaughter of innocent animals solely to the animal control officers.
 Even if our actions as individuals are beyond reproach - as members of a community, a society - we must bear a fraction of the collective guilt.
 Our foster care system is the beginning of a societal solution to the societal problem that will never be conquered by a handful of overwhelmed animal control officers.
 Foster care is a very good alternative.

 Once a community resolves to confront the ugly truth, there are the traditional daunting and lengthy tasks of raising funds and constructing a "shelter".
 Although foster care does require financial support, a small-scale start up program can begin immediately.
-In the eleven years of operation AC PAW was rescued nearly 4,000 dogs and cats from probable death or suffering and prevented many more from being brought into an already overcrowded world by spaying and neutering every animal before being placed into the community.
+In the nineteen years of operation AC PAW has rescued nearly 8,000 dogs and cats from probable death or suffering and prevented many more from being brought into an already overcrowded world by spaying and neutering every animal before being placed into the community.
 We have also seen to the sterilization of hundreds of cats and dogs in addition to our own foster animals.
 Organizers can show results to the community, but first, they must solicit help rather than rely on projections of anticipated results.
 The number of "honest rescues" your community of animal lovers facilitates will have a positive correlation with the self-esteem of the group and the CAFCAPS program.
 There must be dedication before beginning the lengthy healing process.